Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

-We also examine the effectiveness of combining direct translation with pseudocode-based translation.
-Specifically, we design two straightforward hybrid strategies by evenly mixing translation results of direct translation and transitive translation via pseudocode, while keeping the same total attempts as the above strategies (i.e., 10 attempts as mentioned in \Cref{subsec:codetransbg}, with five attempts for each approach).
+We also examine the effectiveness of combining direct translation and pseudocode-based translation.
+Specifically, we design two straightforward hybrid strategies by evenly mixing direct translation results and pseudocode-based translation results.
+We keep the same total attempts of ten as the above three single-approach strategies, thus combining five translated programs generated by each approach.
 The two hybrid strategies are defined as follows: \begin{enumerate}[leftmargin=*] \item[(4)] \textit{Hybrid translation \sdvp{}:} This strategy mixes five translation results from \textit{Direct Translation} (\sd) and another five translated results from \textit{Transitive Translation via Pseudocode} (\svp). \item[(5)] \textit{Hybrid translation \sdvpp{}:} This strategy mixes five translation results from \textit{Direct Translation} (\sd) and another five translated results from \textit{Transitive Translation via Pseudocode with Original Program as Context} (\svpp). \end{enumerate} We include these hybrid strategies to study whether combining direct translation and pseudocode-based translation can leverage their complementary strengths across different translation tasks.